 Most drivers in Kentucky have personal injury protection (PIP) or no-fault insurance.
 If this is the case for you, you will first file a claim with your own insurance company after a truck accident.

-However, if your medical bills exceed $1,000 or you experienced a broken bone or permanent or disfiguring injury in your accident, you have the right to file a claim with the at-fault party’s insurance company or a lawsuit against them in hopes of recovering additional damages.
+However, if your medical bills exceed $1,000 or you experienced a broken bone or permanent or disfiguring bodily injuries in your accident, you have the right to file a claim with the at-fault party’s insurance company or a lawsuit against them in hopes of recovering additional damages.

 Lexington Truck Accident Lawyer Near Me 800-333-9999